James Madison

 1816 portrait James Madison (March 16, 1751June 28, 1836) was an American statesman, diplomat, and Founding Father who served as the fourth president of the United States from 1809 to 1817.
 Madison was popularly acclaimed the "Father of the Constitution" for his pivotal role in drafting and promoting the Constitution of the United States and the Bill of Rights.

 Madison was elected president in 1808.
 Motivated by desire to acquire land held by Britain, Spain, and Native Americans, and after diplomatic protests with a trade embargo failed to end British seizures of American shipped goods, Madison led the United States into the War of 1812.
-Although the war ended inconclusively, many Americans viewed the war's outcome as a successful "second war of independence" against Britain.
-Madison was re-elected in 1812, albeit by a smaller margin.
+Although the war ended inconclusively, many Americans viewed it as a successful "second war of independence" against Britain.
+Madison was re-elected in 1812.
 The war convinced Madison of the necessity of a stronger federal government.
 He presided over the creation of the Second Bank of the United States and the enactment of the protective Tariff of 1816.
 By treaty or through war, Native American tribes ceded of land to the United States under Madison's presidency.

 Retiring from public office at the end of his presidency in 1817, Madison returned to his plantation, Montpelier, and died there in 1836.
-During his lifetime, Madison was a slave owner.
-In 1783, to prevent a slave rebellion at Montpelier, Madison freed one of his slaves.
-He did not free any slaves in his will.
+Madison was a slave owner; he freed one slave in 1783 to prevent a slave rebellion at Montpelier, but did not free any in his will.
 Among historians, Madison is considered one of the most important Founding Fathers of the United States.
 Leading historians have generally ranked him as an above-average president, although they are critical of his endorsement of slavery and his leadership during the War of 1812.
-Madison's name is commemorated in many landmarks across the nation, both publicly and privately, with prominent examples including Madison Square Garden, James Madison University, the James Madison Memorial Building, and the .
+Madison's name is commemorated in many landmarks across the nation, with prominent examples including Madison Square Garden, James Madison University, the James Madison Memorial Building, and the .
 Provided by Wikipedia

 Published 1953